bangle-io/bangle-editor/_bangle-website/docs/guides/commands.md

 sidebar_label: Commands and Interactivty
 ---

-Bangle uses the concept of [Commands](/docs/api/core#command) borrowed from [Prosemirror](https://prosemirror.net/docs/guide/#commands) to allow for making changes to your editor.
+Bangle uses the concept of [Commands](/docs/api/core#command) which is borrowed from [Prosemirror](https://prosemirror.net/docs/guide/#commands) to allow for making controlled changes to your editor.

-In the example below we try out some [heading](/docs/api/core#heading-component) commands.
+In the example below we try out a [heading](/docs/api/core#heading-component) command.

 ```js
 import { heading } from '@banglejs/core';